snoyberg/posa-chapter/warp.md

     type Application = Request -> ResourceT IO Response

-In Haskell, argument types of function are separated by right arrows and the most right one is the type of return value.
+In Haskell, argument types of function are separated by right arrows and the rightmost one is the type of return value.
 So, we can interpret the definition as a WAI application takes `Request` and returns `Response`.